Horagalles: Tiermes

-Tiermes is a Sami god of thunder and rain, also called Aijeke or Ajeke and often identified with Horagalles.
+Tiermes is a Sámi god of thunder and rain, also called Aijeke or Ajeke and often identified with Horagalles.

 Tiermes is god of the sky and thunder and lightning, the rainbow, weather, oceans, and lakes and rules over human life, health, and well-being.
 He protects people and their animals from "hurtful demons" and "evil spirits" (i.e., trolls).
 According to the mid-18th century Cérémonies et coutumes religieuses de tous les peuples du monde, "Thiermes or Thoron" is the first in a trinity, of whom the other members are Storjunkare and Baivre or Jumala.
 He is also called Aijeke, "grandfather" or "great-grandfather"; in 1673 Johannes Scheffer wrote that when Aijeke thundered, he was called Tiermes.

-The names of the god vary considerably between regions, with Tiermes and variants being commonly used among northern Sami and Horagalles and variants among southern Sami, The word "dierpmis" could be a loanword from a pre-finno-ugric substrate language.
+The names of the god vary considerably between regions, with Tiermes and variants being commonly used among northern Sámi and Horagalles and variants among southern Sámi, The word "dierpmis" could be a loanword from a pre-finno-ugric substrate language.

 Pajonn

-Pajonn is a Sami god of thunder.
+Pajonn is a Sámi god of thunder.
 Other name and spelling variants include Bajann, Pajǟn and Pajanolmai, found in Finnish as Pajainen, all derived from the word pad'd'i, meaning "above".
 According to Zacharias Plantin, Pajonn is an alias of Doragass, which in turn is a distorted version of Horagalles.